kilojoules-kj/demobox/README.md

 To call, a string argument of 'name' and a numerical argument of 'value' must be passed, this 'name' should correspond to a tag that is set in WebAccess.
 Usage Example: write_restful(self, 'Motor', 1)

+- *write_restful_text(self, name, string)*
+This function is a REST api call.
+POST requires a body of JSON or XML to format the reponse.
+It will set the string value of the tag specified to 'string' in the argument unless there is an error.
+To call, a string argument of 'name' and a string argument of 'string' must be passed, this 'name' should correspond to a tag that is set in WebAccess.
+Usage Example: write_restful_text(self, 'datetime', 'just a string')

 =========================================

 **graph_functions.py**: